Approximate Border Location

 Planning Your Crossing

 Before setting out, double-check the crossing’s operating hours, as they are not 24/7.
-Ensure your passport or ID card is valid and that you have your vehicle’s registration and insurance documents.
-Plan to purchase your road vignettes at a petrol station in the first major town you reach.
-This crossing is ideal for travelers wishing to explore the cultural heritage of the historic Szatmár region, for those traveling between Mátészalka and Carei, or for anyone looking to experience a border that feels less like a formal checkpoint and more like a simple bridge between neighboring communities.
+Ensure your passport or ID card is valid and that you have your vehicle’s documents, including registration and insurance (Green Card), are in order.
+Remember the mandatory vignette purchase for both countries if you plan to travel beyond the immediate border area.
+This crossing is an excellent choice if your itinerary involves exploring the cultural heritage of the historic Szatmár region, for those traveling between Mátészalka and Carei, or for anyone looking to experience a border that feels less like a formal checkpoint and more like a simple bridge between neighboring communities.
 Its tranquility is its greatest asset.